 Tempted by Thailand?
 Get in touch to plan your trip.

-China is Vietnam’s northern neighbour and somewhat of a bigger brother: the world’s oldest continuous civilisation, 21st century China is a blend of hectic, high-tech cities and bucolic rural bliss.
+China is Vietnam’s northern neighbor and somewhat of a bigger brother: the world’s oldest continuous civilisation, 21st century China is a blend of hectic, high-tech cities and bucolic rural bliss.
 Home to over 40 UNESCO World Heritage Sites, telling tales from thousands of years of dynastic history through an incredible diversity of architecture, art and archaeology, this colossal country is simply fascinating.

 Today, thanks to the end of the Cultural Revolution (which destroyed many aspects of traditional culture in the 1960s) many forms of art, literature and music are being enthusiastically revived.
 China is one of the world’s most visited countries (and for good reason), but don’t worry; there is plenty of room to escape the crowds, and, with our expert guides, you’ll be inspired, not intimidated by the sheer scale of the place.